tenfold Import Feature โ€“ Integrate Existing Structures

 The import feature is also of interest to installations of tenfold that were done before version 2019 R2.
 For instance, if you wish to re-integrate existing file servers or ones that have been integrated but are not yet properly registered in tenfold, the import feature represents a viable option.

-Switching to tenfold
+Switching toย tenfold

 The import feature is of particular interest to customers who are planning to replace their current access management tool with tenfold.
 The import feature allows you to continue using the structures you established using your previous tool with tenfold.

-Best Practices for Access Management In Microsoft® Environments
+Access Governance Best Practices for Microsoft Environments